mmilk23/wsCaller/README.md

 # wsCaller
-Implements generic calls to any webservice, whitout generate stubs or any other bullshit
+Implements generic calls to any webservice, whitout generate stubs or any other unecessary code.